lenkiefer/lenkiefer.github.com/_posts/2016-06-26-week-in-review.md

 {% highlight r %}
 ehs$mname<-factor(ehs$mname)  #convert months to factor

-#This function will copyt the data table, but overwrite months after the cutoff with values of 0
+#This function will copy the data table, but overwrite months after the cutoff with values of 0
+#This way, tweenr will extend out as we add months and fill in the values
 myf3<-function(m){
   DT<-copy(ehs)
   DT<-DT[month>m,ehs:=0]